Cherchez la femme

 And I ask you:

-Do you believe that women this passionate really must be veiled?
+Do you think that women this passionate really must be veiled?